Universities and colleges in the UK are offering courses in the following subject areas:

 - Junior journalist

 A levels – To get on to a degree in this subject area you will usually require a minimum of two A levels, with three A levels and A/B grades required for the most popular courses.
+Entry requirements range from CDD to ABB, with the universities and colleges most commonly asking for BBC.
 Most courses have no specific subject requirements, although an English related A level may be useful for some e.g. journalism.
 The exception is for courses that have a more ‘creative/art related focus which may require a subject from a relevant discipline, i.e. A level media production, art.

 In addition to A levels or equivalent, you will also need five GCSEs (A-C) including science, English, and maths.